PoppyCollis/lens-calibration/README.md

 # lens-calibration
-Camera calibration using opencv library to correcting for lens distortion.
+Camera calibration using opencv library to correct for lens distortion.

 The calibration process involves taking a set of images (you should have at least 15), in which you have a checkerboard of known size.
-A checkerboard can be printed out and fixed to some kind of flat surface in order to use for taking images.
+A checkerboard can be printed out and fixed to some kind of flat surface in order to use for calibrating the camera.
 You should make sure that the checkerboard has a plain border surrounding the pattern at least as large as the width of one of the squares (chessboard-pattern-7x10.png has been provided for you).

 camera-calibration.py